Rent Demand Letter GeneratorRent Demand Letter Generator

 When to Send a Rent Demand Letter

-- Before money claim: The Pre-Action Protocol for Debt Claims requires you to give the tenant a chance to pay before starting court proceedings
+- Before a money claim: the Pre-Action Protocol for Debt Claims expects you to give the tenant a chance to pay before proceedings start

 How to Serve a Demand Letter

-Check if your tenancy agreement specifies that notices can be served by email.
-If so, send the letter as a PDF attachment and keep a copy of the sent email.
-Consider requesting a read receipt.
+If the tenancy agreement allows service by email, send the letter as a PDF and keep a copy of the message you sent.

 3. Hand Delivery

-You can hand-deliver the letter to the tenant personally or through the letterbox.
-If possible, take a witness with you who can sign a statement confirming delivery.
-Take a dated photo of the letter going through the letterbox if hand-delivering.
+You can hand the letter to the tenant or deliver it through the letterbox.
+If possible, take a witness and keep a dated record of how it was served.